ArchI3Chris/Request-Static-IP-From-DHCP-Server/README.md

 # Manual

 In the dhclient.conf file enter the desired IP address.
 Of course make sure it is a valid one.
-You want get something 10.10.10.10, if you are on a 192.168.1.x network.
+You won't get something 10.10.10.10, if you are on a 192.168.1.x network.
 You'll know where ;)  And in the dhc file enter the network interface you use to connect with the DHCP server.
 If you don't know, "ip addr" should give you a clue.
 Make sure the permissions are set correctly for dhc to be an executable (chmod +x dhc).
 Then run dhc.
 I guess you have to run it as sudo/root.
 I always do.
 So, I don't know if it works for a normal user.